 Support the North State Food Bank

-As Tom Tenorio said so simply, "When your kids are hungry, it's an emergency, make no mistake about it."
+As Tom Dearmore said so simply, "When your kids are hungry, it's an emergency, make no mistake about it."
 Help struggling families feed their kids nutritious food by donating to the North State Food Bank.
 In the wake of the Camp Fire there are even more struggling families in Butte County and surrounding areas.
 Giving to the North State Food bank is a simple and direct way to improve their quality of life.

 About Community Action Agency of Butte County